postcss/postcss/API.md

 #### `replaceWith(otherNode)`

-Insert other node before and remove self.
+Inserts other node before and removes current node.

 ```js
 if ( atrule.name == 'mixin' ) {